January 11, 2022

 A good interactive patient systems (IPS) provider should shoulder most of the integration burden, and a well-built platform makes it easy to expand system functionality by adding more integrations over time.

 By partnering and planning with the right technology provider, a few key integrations can create more efficiencies and a better use experience — likely leading to higher adoption rates.

 Here are some ways to keep integrations under control.

 Plan to expand.

-SONIFI Health has built over 30 types of integrations including interfaces to EHRs, dietary systems, building automation systems, voice assistants and more!
+SONIFI Health has built dozens of integrations, including interfaces to EHRs, dietary systems, building automation systems, voice assistants and more.

 We’d love to talk about how we can help you.

 . . .

 Editor’s note: This article was originally published in 2018.
 It has been updated for freshness and comprehensiveness.